 Perfect classic sugar cookies, rich and luxurious, with fresh orange zest and a fresh orange glaze!
-These bright citrus sugar cookies are a MUST for your holiday baking!
+These Orange-Glazed Sugar Cookies are a MUST for your holiday baking!
 There is nothing quite as satisfying and wonderful as a recipe for perfect orange cookies!

 I love orange things, and to me, there is almost nothing better than a perfect orange cookie.
 I love a good lemon cookie too, but I really, really love a perfect orange sugar cookie with orange glaze.

 I posted these Classic Sugar Cookies a few weeks ago, and I said that they are the most luxurious cookie that I’ve ever tasted.
 And they truly are.
 I started with a Better Homes & Gardens recipe, and then tweaked it a few times.
 These were my favorite version.
 A perfect classic sugar cookie recipe to rely on.
 Crispy edges, chewy centers, suuuper rich.
 100% addictive.

 I shared these with friends and my in-laws, and they were raved about.
 Maybe they seem basic, but they are anything but ordinary, and everyone needs a solid, reliable sugar cookie recipe.
 Sometimes it’s just basic ingredients in correct proportions that come together and create the most unbelievably good desserts.

 In my mind, the very next thing to do with a perfect sugar cookie recipe is to orange-ify it.
 Or make it lemon, but I’m going to tackle that in the spring.
 For now, those classic sugar cookies are infused with orange flavor from fresh orange zest (and orange extract if you want a little boost!), and an orange glaze made with fresh orange juice and fresh orange zest.
 They’re completely amped up with orange, and are a bright, sunny cookie to have for the holidays.